EUROPEAN DIRECTORSby datamatyc | created - 04 Apr 2013 | updated - 22 Apr 2013 | Public

 Writer | Buongiorno, notte

 Marco Bellocchio was born on November 9, 1939 in Piacenza, Emilia-Romagna, Italy.
-He is a writer and director, known for Good Morning, Night (2003), My Mother's Smile (2002) and Vincere (2009).
+He is a writer and director, known for Good Morning, Night (2003), Fists in the Pocket (1965) and My Mother's Smile (2002).
 He is married to Gisella Burinato.
 They have two children.

 48. Ermanno Olmi